EnsignRho/fontpick/README.md

 How to
 ========

-Download ZIP or clone locally, to the directory, and type "do main" from VFP command prompt.
+Download ZIP or clone locally, go to the directory, and type "do main" from VFP command prompt.
 MODIFY CLASS fontline OF fontpick.vcx, and MODIFY CLASS fontpick OF fontpick.vcx get you to the bulk of the code.
 There is a little code on MODIFY FORM frmSample.
-The x.fontpick.txtForm object holds the font attributes that can be referenced by an external application.
+The x.fontpick.txtFont object holds the font attributes that can be referenced by an external application.
 There is no "Select" or "Choose" button.
 Whatever is there is there.

 Reporting Bugs